Gary Lockwood Plays a Sad Loser

 George Matthews (Lockwood) has given up a good job and forsaken the rat race in order to wander about town in his snazzy MG and "be free."
 Out of cash and in an unstable relationship with his aspiring actress girlfriend Gloria, played by Alexandria Hay, time is running out for George.
 Until midway in the film, he doesn't realize just how close to the end he is.
 But then he receives a fateful letter, and his wandering phase comes to a screeching halt.

 Still, it is a wonderful film of its time.
-Every character in the film has reached a turning point - not just George, but also pretty if vacuous girlfriend Gloria, his friends who form the (real, and for a time successful) rock group Spirit, and the woman in the Mercury, Lola/Cecille (Anouk Aimee).
+Every character in the film has reached a turning point - not just George, but also pretty if vacuous girlfriend Gloria, his friends who form the real (and for a time quite successful) rock group Spirit, and the woman in the Mercury, Lola/Cecille (Anouk Aimee).
 It is the end of an era for all of them.
 Each is moving up, or down, or out, and none of their lives will ever be the same.
 The Sixties are over, and Demy captures that feel, filming at the very time and place (LA) when it is most visceral.
+Make no mistake: the real star of this film is Los Angeles in 1969.
 Easy to make a film years later that captures the end of an era, but it takes a genius to make one at the time, and show it so poetically with a story that underscores that very theme.

 This is worth watching to see fabulous shots of vintage LA as it really was.
 Rather banefully, it also follows up the title character from Demy's masterpiece "Lola," but don't watch it for that, it will only disappoint you.
-This film had a poor reputation at the time, but I think it has improved with age.
+Unfortunately, this film failed, got generally negative reviews, and hurt the careers of the stars.
+While "Model Shop" had a poor reputation at the time, though, it has improved with age.
 Ever wonder what LA in the late Sixties was really like, driving around, seeing the streets and understanding the culture?
 See this film.